kwchan19/rabanserd.github.io/_posts/2018-05-07-Im-a-blogger-now.md

 author: "Daniel Rabanser "
 comments: true
 ---
 Apperently I'm a blogger now.
-How did that happen you might ask, well I just wanted to try out GitHub pages a bit and here we are now.
+How did that happen you might ask, well I just wanted to try out GitHub pages a bit and here we are now.<!--excerpt-->
+> So what can you expect on this Blog?

+Well to be hones probably nothing at all.
+I might post IT related stuff here at some point...